-- it is safer and more hygienic, as it is appropriate for the activities the children will be undertaking
+It is safer and more hygenic, as it is appropriate for the activities the children will be undertaking

 In the case of out-of-school visits, teachers may make special arrangements, depending on the activities undertaken, though it is usual for uniform to be worn on most trips out of school.

 - Pillar box red jumpers, cardigans or sweatshirts

 - White shirts, polo shirts or blouses

 - School colour scheme dresses (in the summer)

 In the interests of safety, comfort and hygiene, the following clothing for school sports lessons should be provided for your child to wear.
 We do stress the importance of changing after P.E. or games as part of our Health Education Policy.
 Please can parents ensure that both indoor and outdoor kit is always available in school.